bootlin/custom_tests_tool/README.md

   * `api_token` is needed to access KernelCI's API.
   * `rootfs_path` is where you store your rootfs.
 It can be a path local to the server your sending the job, as long as it actually contains valid rootfs.
+  * `notify` is a comma separated list of addresses where the test results will be sent, whatever the status of the job.
+  * `notify_on_incomplete` is a comma separated list of addresses where the test results will be sent if the job ends as `Incomplete`.

+If you don't specify `notify` or `notify_on_incomplete`, the notifications will be sent to the addresses listed in the `boards.py` file, in a per board basis.
+So be careful if you know that you will send a lot of tests not to flood those people.

 ## Examples